mjl-/duit/README.md

 - gridlist: draw own scrollbar, draw header fixed at the top
 - gridlist: change to take a dynamic source of rows, so we can read on demand
 - gridlist: implement rows where a cell has multiple lines
+- warp: a mechanism to suppress warp on click. having a key pressed would be good (not currently possible with devdraw).
 - label: text selection with mouse, with cmd+a/n, cmd+c for copying selection.
 - need to find a solution for having field take up only as much as is available, not entire width.
 - scroll: do not draw entire child UI if it is big, but perhaps only 2x scroll size so some scroll can be done, but ask child to redraw at some point. saves image memory.